itsdfish/QuantumPrisonersDilemmaModel.jl/docs/src/model_description.md

+!!! warning "Warning"
+    This page is under construction.
 # Introduction

 In this tutorial, we present a quantum cognition model of interference effect's in the prisoner's dilemma.
 The goal is to provide a conceptual understanding of the model and how it produces interference effects.
 Before introducing the model, we will briefly describe the Prisoner's dilemma and the interference effect.